zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Julie: I’m not sure I’d go that far.

 Ed: I urge you to think about it.
-Other countries h ave resettlement programs for refugees, and not every country will have reached t heir quota yet this year.
+Other countries h ave resettlement programs for refugees, and not every country will have reached their quota yet this year.
 You might still find a country that will take you.

 Julie: I didn’t say that I wanted to renounce my ci tizenship.
 I was just letting off steam.